aerogear/aerogear-android-core/README.md

 ## Usage

-There are three supported ways of developing apps using Aerogear for Android.
+There are two supported ways of developing apps using AeroGear for Android.
 Development may be done with Maven and Android Studio.
 Maven and Android Studio feature good dependency and library management and are far easier to get set up and developing.
 ### Android Studio
 Add to your application's `build.gradle` file
 ```